IDNI/parser/README.md

 - [recoders](docs/recoders.md) - decoder and encoder for UTF-8 in `char` <-> Unicode in `char32_t`
 - [UTF-8](docs/utf8.md) - UTF-8 and Unicode support
 - [devhelpers](docs/devhelpers.md) - helper forest transformations to various formats (TML facts, TML rules, DOT) useful when developing a parser

-## TGF - Tau Grammar Form

-TGF is an EBNF-based form to describe grammars.
-Specification of the form can be found on page [`Tau Grammar Form`](docs/tau_grammar_form.md)

-## TGF tool

-This library comes with a CLI executable `tgf` which features viewing, testing and debugging grammars written in TGF and it can also generate a C++ code from TGF grammar which is then usable in a C++ project.

-More detailed information about this CLI can be found on page [`TGF tool`](docs/tgf_tool.md)

-## Tutorials

-### CSV parser

-Beginner tutorial to quick start using this library.

-You can learn how to use this library in a CSV parser tutorial.

-Part 1 shows a very simple parser with all it's required.
-Each following part expands the previous one.
-Read comments since they are always related to a new or a changed code.

-- [part 1](examples/csv_parser1/main.cpp) - minimal parser of positive integers
-- [part 2](examples/csv_parser2/main.cpp) - using predefined character classes
-- [part 3](examples/csv_parser3/main.cpp) - refactor parser into its struct
-- [part 4](examples/csv_parser4/main.cpp) - parse also negative integers
-- [part 5](examples/csv_parser5/main.cpp) - parse strings and nulls, traverse
-- [part 6](examples/csv_parser6/main.cpp) - parse comma separated values
-- [part 7](examples/csv_parser7/main.cpp) - parse new line separated rows
-- [part 8](examples/csv_parser8/main.cpp) - replace programmatically created grammar with a grammar in TGF
-- [part 9](examples/csv_parser9/main.cpp) - using EBNF syntax in TGF
-- [part 10](examples/csv_parser10/main.cpp), [csv.tgf](examples/csv_parser10/csv.tgf) - using tgf tool to generate a parser from a TGF file